lahovniktadej/gatree/paper/paper.md

 print(accuracy_score(y_test, y_pred))
 ```

 In this example, we load the iris dataset and split it into training and testing sets.
 Next, we create an instance of the GATree classifier and define its parameters, such as the number of jobs to run in parallel and the random state for reproducibility.
 We then fit the classifier to the training data using a population size of 100 and a maximum of 100 iterations.
 Finally, we make predictions on the testing set and evaluate the accuracy of the classifier.
 The GATree classifier uses a genetic algorithm to evolve and optimise the decision tree structure for the classification task.
-This configuration achieves an accuracy of 0.93 on the testing set, demonstrating the effectiveness of the GATree package for classification tasks.
+This configuration achieves an accuracy of 0.93 on the testing set, demonstrating the effectiveness of GATree for classification tasks.

 \autoref{fig:fitness_plot} depicts the average fitness value at each iteration of the genetic algorithm for the iris dataset, demonstrating how the algorithm converges towards an optimal solution.